microsoft/diskspd-for-linux/CONTRIBUTING.md

 ## Planned improvements

-- Documentation.
-The Windows tool has a helpful PDF guide explaining how different options affect the access patterns of diskspd threads on target files, and other options.
-Porting relevant parts of this to README.md would make understanding various options like -T and -s much easier for users.
-- Separate iowait and idle time in CPU usage report
 - Use more C++ features - e.g. replace perf\_clock.h with C++11's chrono::high\_resolution\_timer
 - Convert raw byte sizes to rounded KB, MB etc in results
 - File creation speed - parallelize with libaio